-- 3.4.1 The Council is required to give public notice before a Planning Agreement is entered into, amended or revoked and make a copy of the proposed agreement, amendment or revocation available for inspection by the public for a period of not less than 28 days. - 3.4.2 As far as practicable, public notice of a proposed Planning Agreement or a proposed amendment or revocation of a Planning Agreement in connection with a planning proposal or development application or modification application will be given contemporaneously with and in the same manner as the proposal or application. - 3.4.3 Clause 25E(1) of the Regulation requires that an explanatory note must accompany a Planning Agreement, or an agreement that revokes or amends a Planning Agreement.
-See sections 2.3.1 to 2.3.3 above in relation to the explanatory note. - 3.4.4 The Council will endeavour to prepare explanatory notes in plain English and with a view to providing sufficient information about the proposed Planning Agreement or amendment or revocation to facilitate effective public involvement as required by the 2021 Practice Note. - 3.4.5 An explanatory note will be publicly exhibited with every Planning Agreement.
-The explanatory note is intended to help the community to simply and clearly understand what the Planning Agreement is proposing, how it delivers public benefits, and why it is considered by the Council to be acceptable and in the public interest. - 3.4.6 The Council will consider any public submission duly made in response to the public exhibition of a proposed Planning Agreement or a proposed amendment or revocation. - 3.4.7 Any material changes that are proposed to made to a Planning Agreement after public notice has been given should be subject to re-notification if the changes would reterially affect: - a. how any of the matters specified in action 7.4 of the EP&A Act are dealed the y the Planning Agreement
+- 3.4.1 The Council is required to give public notice before a Planning Agreement is entered into, amended or revoked and make a copy of the proposed agreement, amendment or revocation available for inspection by the public for a period of not less than 28 days. - 3.4.2 As far as practicable, public notice of a proposed Planning Agreement or a

-- b. other key terms and conditions of the Planning Agreement, - c. the planning authority's interests or the public interest under the Planning Agreement, - d. whether a non-involved member of the community would have made a submission objecting to the change if it had been publicly notified.
+- proposed amendment or revocation of a Planning Agreement in connection with a planning proposal or development application or modification application will be given contemporaneously with and in the same manner as the proposal or application. - 3.4.3 Clause 25E(1) of the Regulation requires that an explanatory note must accompany a Planning Agreement, or an agreement that revokes or amends a Planning Agreement that: - Summarises the objectives, nature and effect of the proposed agreement, amendment or revocation, and - b.
+Contains an assessment of the merits of the proposed agreement, amendment or revocation, including the impact (positive or negative) on the public or any relevant section of the public. - 3.4.4 Clause 25E(3) of the Regulations requires the parties to jointly prepare the explanatory note.
+Council's explanatory note template should be used by developers as the basis for any explanatory note. - 3.4.5 The Council will endeavour to prepare explanatory notes in plain English and with a view to providing sufficient information about the proposed Planning Agreement or amendment or revocation to facilitate effective public involvement. - 3.4.6 An explanatory note will be publicly exhibited with every Planning Agreement.
+The explanatory note is intended to help the community to simply and clearly understand what the Planning Agreement is proposing, how it delivers public benefits, and why it is considered by the Council to be acceptable and in the public interest. - 3.4.7 The Council will consider any public submission duly made in response to the public exhibition of a proposed Planning Agreement or a proposed amendment or revocation. - 3.4.8 Any material changes that are proposed to be made to a Planning Agreement after public notice has been given should be subject to renotification if the changes would materially affect: - a. how any of the matters specified in section 7.4 of the EP&A Act are dealt with by the Planning Agreement, - b. other key terms and conditions of the Planning Agreement, - c. the planning authority's interests or the public interest under the Planning Agreement, - d. whether a non-involved member of the community would have made a submission objecting to the change if it had been publicly notified.

-4. PreparingPlanningAgreements
+4. Preparing Planning Agreements